macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 - more money!
 - taken seriously/given more responsibility
 - suddenly feeling smarter because you've learned all this stuff, are no longer super stressed, are in a new environment where your expertise isn't familiar so it seems new and shiny, and your postdoc adviser wants your opinion!
+- more structured than PhD which can mean it's less stressful as it's clear what you need to do

 ### Surprises/challenges
 - more administrative tasks